Setting Up Experience Portal User Groups, Roles, and Permissions

 2. An account will be created for them in the DAM and the Experience Portal.

-3. They’ll be placed into their assigned DAM Group.
+3. They’ll be placed into their assigned group and role with the correct level of Experience Portal access.

 DAM Administrators